seva-arkh/django_project/README.md

 # django_project
-prototype of a bank app using django REST framework.
-It has such fuctions
+Prototype of a banking application using the django REST framework.
+It has these functions.
 URLS:
 ### "register_api/"
 Create an account.
 API request: {